 The Impact of Heat on Emergency Refuge

 A refuge chamber is a sealed environment with several heat sources.
-A continuous build-up of heat and humidity is caused by the occupant’s own metabolic activity, scrubbing processes, electrical equipment and any ambient (external) heat affecting the refuge chamber’s internal temperature.
+A continuous build-up of heat and humidity is caused by the occupant’s own metabolic activity, scrubbing processes, electrical equipment, and ambient (external) heat affecting the refuge chamber’s internal temperature.

 Unless external temperatures are very low, the temperature in a refuge chamber is controlled through artificial cooling and dehumidifying.
 Therefore, preventing the shelter’s interior from becoming too hot and humid to support life.